 I don’t think I’ve ever made two pots of chili exactly the same way.
 It’s what I love most about this dish.
 Brown the meat add the ingredients and let heat and time mingle all the flavors.
-Chili is a go-to fall dish at our house.
+Chili is a go-to dish at our house.
 It’s hearty, it feeds a crowd, it cooks all day while I’m multitasking and it’s delicious.
 Huge win!

 You can adjust the spice to suit your gang.
 We like it to have a bit of a kick with out feeling the burn.
 The Quinoa makes it super hearty and rich.
 If you want to make it a bit healthier you can replace the pork and beef with ground turkey.
 Just remember, turkey does not have the flavor that red meat has so if you use turkey you may want to up your spice game or add other diced vegetables to add flavor.

-My two favorite fall foods are sweet potatoes and roasted butternut squash.
+I love sweet potatoes and roasted butternut squash.
 The sweet potatoes in this chili add a sweet starch that complements the spice and balances the flavor.
 No need to precook the quinoa.
 Simply add it to the pot and, as the ingredients cook, so will the quinoa.

 - 1 tablespoon extra virgin olive oil